Sciatica Pain Relief with Physiotherapy – Best Treatment at Physio Climb Physiotherapy Noida Sec 105

 – Pain worsens while sitting or bending

-⚠️ Red Flag: If sciatica pain is associated with bowel or bladder issues, immediate medical attention is required.
+⚠️ Red Flag: If sciatica pain is associated with bowel or bladder issues, stenosis, trauma, fracture, immediate medical attention is required.

 Causes of Sciatica